 Adult Acne is not a sign of poor hygiene

 In fact, excessive scrubbing or cleansing may actually make acne worse.
 Excessive washing or using harsh chemicals on the skin can strip the skin of its natural oils, meaning the sebaceous glands will overcompensate.
 This means that your skin will produce more oil, to protect the skin, often worsening acne.

 Wearing makeup does not cause acne.
 Priming the skin before applying makeup will give your skin a protective barrier for the makeup to sit on top of.

-If you choose to wear makeup, make sure that you take it off properly.
+If you choose to wear makeup, make sure you avoid the common skincare mistake of not removing your makeup properly.
 This is a two-step process – remove makeup and then cleanse the skin to remove excess oil, dead skin cells, and bacteria.
 An effective double cleanse will mean that the makeup doesn’t clog your pores.

 A balancing act for ageing and dehydrated skin